 Montezuma, Costa Rica is a small village in the Nicoya Peninsula famous for its bohemian atmosphere and artsy hippie flair.
 It’s a very picturesque beach town surrounded by mountains, rivers and waterfalls, perfect for any beach bum or nature lover looking for a coastal escape.

-Since the town is largely made up of a diverse and eclectic group of free spirited, alternative thinking foreigners, Montezuma is locally known as “Montefuma,” a nickname given by the Costa Ricans (fumar means to smoke).
-Regardless, visitors fall in love with the town’s mellow vibe, wild beaches and fascinating seascapes.
+The town is largely made up of a diverse and eclectic group of free spirited, alternative thinking foreigner and visitors fall in love with the town’s mellow vibe, wild beaches and fascinating seascapes.

 If you’re planning on visiting Montezuma, here is our guide to find information about the town, beaches and more.